 Purpose:

-Verify that the packets not belonging to an active PDU session is discarded.
+Verify that the packets not belonging to an active PDU session are discarded.

 Pre-Conditions:

-Test environment is set up with a V-SMF, an H-SMF, an H-UPF and a gNB which may be simulated.
+Test environment is set up with a V-SMF, an H-SMF, and a gNB which may be simulated.

 Execution Steps:

 1) The V-SMF requests the UPF with IPUPS functionality under test to establish an N4 session for a PDU session in home-routing roaming.
 The UPF with IPUPS functionality under test responds to the SMF with the F-TEID for the N9 tunnel towards the H-UPF, and the F-TEID for the N3 tunnel towards the gNB.